suruleredotdev/suruleredotdev.github.io/_posts/2020-08-23-mapping-lagos-slums.md

 tags: [cities, maps]
 ---

-66% percent of Lagos's population lives in slums.
+66% percent of Lagos's population lives in "slums".
 This map visualizes where these populations are located, as a way to make visible these communities and the issues facing them.
 Some of these issues include displacement and disbursement by state authorities, as well as fires, sanitation concerns, electrification and flooding.

 Lagos slums include, Makoko – the infamous floating slum and Otodo Gbame - which was illegally cleared by local authorities leaving it's inhabitats displaced.